rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/ec2/_index.md

   - [Example IAM Policy](#example-iam-policy)
   - [Example IAM Policy with PassRole](#example-iam-policy-with-passrole) (needed if you want to use [Kubernetes Cloud Provider]({{< baseurl >}}/rancher/v2.x/en/cluster-provisioning/rke-clusters/options/cloud-providers) or want to pass an IAM Profile to an instance)
 - IAM Policy added as Permission to the user.
 See [Amazon Documentation: Adding Permissions to a User (Console)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_change-permissions.html#users_change_permissions-add-console) how to attach it to an user.
-- If you want to reuse a node from a previous Rancher Launched Kubernetes cluster, [clean the node]({{< baseurl >}}/rancher/v2.x/en/admin-settings/removing-rancher/rancher-cluster-nodes/) before using it in a cluster again.
-If you reuse a node that hasn't been cleaned, cluster provisioning may fail.

 ## Create the cluster